Shot blasting with robot

-- The robotic shot blasting process can handle nozzle sizes of up to 19 mm and blast with up to 12 bars air pressure.
+- The robotic shot blasting process can handle nozzle sizes of up to 22 mm and blast with up to 12 bars air pressure

-- A simualtion of the blasting pattern can be performed prior to the in-situ programming.
+- A simulation of the blasting pattern can be performed to achieve an efficient blasting time

 SHOT BLASTING AND ABRASIVE CLEANING WITH ROBOTS

 Clemco Denmark is a leader within the supply of very durable and advanced robotic blast cleaning systems for larger steel structures.
-We have more than 40 years of experience of robotic shot blasting systems for the wind turbine industry.
-Denmark has always been a forerunner of wind energy, and also of the steel structures in the industry of wind energy such as wind mill towers, nacelles and off shore jackets.
+Denmark has always been a forerunner of wind energy, and also of the steel structures in the industry of wind energy such as wind turbine towers, nacelles and off shore jackets.
 These areas have been our working field for many years.
 Our main advantage is that we understand the abrasive cleaning process very thoroughly.
 We have achieved this knowledge from our many projects that we have delivered during the last 40 years.
 We know when a certain surface roughness and cleanness creates the correct surface preparation for a following zinc/aluminum metallization process.

 The zinc/aluminum coating works as a cathodic protection on the steel surface and prevents future corrosion.
 It sounds simple, but it requires an in-depth understanding of the shot blasting process itself, the steel abrasive recycling and cleaning as well as building rigid and long life systems.
 The manual process of blast cleaning with steel grit cannot just be transferred to a robotic solution.
 The robotic shot blasting requires a number of special alternations in order to work successfully and to be economically justifiable.